seankwilliams/modern-footnotes/modern-footnotes/readme.txt

 =Can I customize the reference numbers output by the plugin?= Yes.
 You can specify custom reference numbers by using the "referencenumber" attribute to specify a particular reference number.
 For example: [mfn referencenumber=3]This will have the number 3 with it.[/mfn]

+=Can I make the footnote numbers "reset" at 1?=
+Yes.
+Designate the footnote where you want numbers to reset with the referencereset='true' attribute and the reference counter will restart at 1.
+For example: [mfn referencereset='true']This will have the number 1 with it, regardless of how many footnotes came before it.
+The next footnote after this will be the number 2.[/mfn] Please note that this may not be compatible with all other plugins depending on how the plugin manipulates the HTML, so if the numbers aren't appearing right, you may have to use the "refnum" attribute instead (see "Can I customize the reference numbers output by the plugin?")

 =Can I customize the styles of footnotes?=
 If you want to customize the styles, you can do so by overriding the following styles in custom CSS for your theme:
 .modern-footnotes-footnote - The superscript element displaying the footnote number